-The Nitrox course in Phuket (also called Enriched Air Diving) is a popular specialty scuba diving courses and it’s easy to see why as it takes only 1 day to Complete.
+The Nitrox course is often called the Enriched Air Diver course is a popular specialty diving course and it’s easy to see why as it takes only 1 day to complete.

 Phuket’s Scuba diving day trips can be enhanced when diving at King Cruiser Wreck with Nitrox gas that offers you more no decompression dive time, this means more time underwater, especially on a repetitive scuba dive at Shark Point.
 You can typically stay down deeper extend your bottom time for longer and get back in the water faster than if You were diving on Air.

 Diving Course structure.